EAAppiah/grid_challenge1/README.md

-# grid_challenge1
+# Grid_Project
-A solved grid challenge from frontendmentor.io
+ A solved challenge from frontendmentor.io